seatable/seatable-scripts/manual/python/function.md

 ```

-The parameters can be number,string,constants,column name or other functions.The quoted column name cannot be an alias.
-If the column name contains "-", you can use "\`" to widen it.
+The parameters can be number,string,constants,column name or other functions.
+Column name cannot be an alias.
+If the column name contains "-", you can use "`" to enclose it.

 Currently SQL query offers the following functions: